Nail your corporate gift giving

 Thinking about corporate gift giving this holiday season but unsure of how to get started?
 Consider the following tips to help you get your gifting right every time…

 1. Set a budget

-Before you even think about brainstorming ideas or scrolling through gifting websites you should figure out how many gifts you need and how much you are willing to spend - trust me, it will save you time.
-Getting this budget formally written and signed off can also be helpful in the long run so there is no confusion and questioning your spending down the track.
+Before you even think about brainstorming ideas or scrolling through gifting websites you should figure out how many gifts you need & how much you are willing to spend - it will save you time.
+Getting this budget formally written & signed off can also be helpful in the long run so there is no confusion or questioning of your spending down the track.

-In this budget you should factor in the price of the products, any customization and delivery.
+In this budget you should factor in the price of the products, any customization & delivery.

 2. Find out companies gift giving policies

 When considering gifting clients, it is essential that you check their company gift policies.
-There is nothing worse than buying and customizing a whole lot of gifts only to have them returned as the company was not permitted to accept them, but if you don’t do your research, this could be the case.
+There is nothing worse than buying & customizing a whole lot of gifts only to have them returned as the company was not permitted to accept them.
+If you don’t do your research, this could be the case.

 Some companies are actually barred from accepting any gifts while others are only allowed to accept things up to a certain dollar value.
-Find out this information before you waste your money and cause yourself some serious embarrassment.
+Find out this information before you waste your money & cause yourself some serious embarrassment.

 3. Avoid buying lavish gifts

-Lavish or expensive gifts may have the best intentions behind them, although when you are sending them to a business that you rely on for income, this may be seen as a bribe and could actually damage the relationship rather than strengthening it.
+Lavish or expensive gifts may have the best intentions behind them, although when you are sending them to a business that you rely on for income, this may be seen as a bribe & could actually damage the relationship rather than strengthening it.

 Furthermore, if you are sending expensive gifts to the company representative you deal with, they could get reprimanded as a result, which is definitely not something you want.
 Gift giving should instead be treated as long term process of solidifying a positive relationship.